How To Effectively Communicate With High Conflict People

 Going through a divorce is hard.
 Going through a divorce with a high-conflict person is even harder.
-This has become increasingly true as technology has made it possible to send personal attacks via email, text messages and social media at all hours of the day.
-If you are dealing with a high-conflict person, read on to discover tips on how to communicate with them – without stooping to their level.
+When emotions are high and communication is strained, reaching a resolution can seem like an impossible task.
+If you are dealing with a high-conflict person, read on to discover tips on how to communicate with them to achieve your goals – without stooping to their level.

 What Is A High Conflict Personality?